jsmolka/egg-player/readme.md

 - rename `Audio` to `Track`
 - use `explicit` constructors
 - prefix static variables with `_s` instead of `_`
+- add logger functions with more args

 ### C++ Core Guidelines
 - [guidelines](https://github.com/isocpp/CppCoreGuidelines)
 - use `const` for all not changing variables
+- declare functions without member variables as `static`

 ### Utils
 - use `inline` functions for `Utils`